arnaudrenaud/django-djaffar/README.md

 xhr.send(... + '&path=' + window.location.pathname)
 ```

+## Accessing recorded activity

 ## Appendix

-### How Djaffar makes use of sessions
+### About sessions
-Djaffar uses [Django sessions](https://docs.djangoproject.com/en/1.10/topics/http/sessions/) to keep track of browser session when recording user activity.
+Djaffar uses [Django sessions](https://docs.djangoproject.com/en/1.10/topics/http/sessions/) to keep track of browser sessions when recording user activity.
 Depending on settings, sessions either expire when the user closes their browser or after a given age (see [Browser-length sessions vs. persistent sessions](https://docs.djangoproject.com/en/1.10/topics/http/sessions/#browser-length-vs-persistent-sessions)).

-Whether your app uses session-based user authentication or not, Djaffar keeps track of browser session (and the associated user agent) in user activity tracking for two reasons:
+Whether your app uses session-based user authentication or not, Djaffar uses session (and the associated user agent) for two reasons:

 - Allowing you to distinguish between anonymous visitors
 - Allowing you to distinguish between visits by the same authenticated user through various devices